• Skip to primary navigation

 Jump to Recipe

-Buttery brioche stuffing is a savory vegetarian stuffing for the holidays and a delicious side dish any time of year.
-Serve it with vegetarian meals or with turkey, roasted chicken or sausage.
+Buttery brioche stuffing is a rich and flavorful vegetarian stuffing for the holidays.
+It's also a delicious side dish any time of year.
+Serve brioche stuffing with vegetarian meals or with turkey, roasted chicken or sausage.

-The fluffy, buttery texture of brioche makes stuffing that is rich in the middle and delicately crispy around the edges.
-The slightly sweet flavor is just so perfect with the savory additions of leeks, celery, and seasoning.
+The fluffy, buttery texture of brioche makes holiday stuffing that is rich in the middle and delicately crispy around the edges.
+This stuffing has a slightly sweet flavor from the brioche, with savory additions of leeks, celery, and seasoning.

 Ingredients & Substitutions